-Like other workplaces, the Scottish Courts and Tribunals have had to make changes to adapt to social distancing guidelines and to keep their staff and the public safe during the pandemic.
-This means that how the courts and tribunals operate is temporarily changing.
+Like other workplaces, the Scottish Courts and Tribunals Service have had to make changes to adapt to social distancing guidelines and to keep their staff and the public safe during the pandemic.
+This means that how the courts and tribunals operate has temporarily changed.

-In this blog we describe some of things you can expect if your case was already in court or if you were considering taking your case to court.
+In this blog we describe what to expect if your case was already in court before the pandemic or if you are considering taking your case to Court now.

 To find out what will happen to your case, it is important to understand the difference between civil and criminal cases, as the adjustments are different for each.

 Both types of case are mostly dealt with by the Sheriff Court, but some can go to the Tribunals.
 The more complex cases will go to the High Court or Court of Session.

 Criminal cases: these are crimes that have been reported to and investigated by the police.
 They cover sexual violence, domestic abuse, stalking, image-based abuse (someone sharing your intimate images without consent), FGM, and any other situation that is considered a crime by the law.

 Civil cases: these deal with all other issues, including cases of abuse, and conflicts between one person and a company or organisation.
 Some examples of civil cases are: divorce, child contact hearings, requests for protective orders and housing and mental health cases.

 In response to the pandemic and government guidelines, the Courts and Tribunals have had to close some courts and reduce the number of criminal and civil cases they hear.

 At the moment there are 19 Sheriff Courts open which are dealing with ‘urgent’ civil cases and criminal trials, as well as with the backlog of cases submitted during lockdown.
 You can find a list of open courts here.

 Only those directly involved in a court hearing and asked to attend court in person can access the Courts and Tribunals buildings, and they will need to follow COVID-19 safety measures while on court premises.